tidesdb/tidesdb/doc/06-appendix/formats.md

      8  total value bytes
      8  klog logical bytes
      8  btree node count
-     8  range tombstone applied sequence
+     8  range tombstone block offset
+     4  range tombstone block size
      4  btree height
      4  btree node size
 ```

-The *range tombstone applied sequence* is the newest range tombstone this table's build could see
+The *range tombstone block* holds the intervals this table carries, written at seal and read back at
-at the reclamation floor it ran at, and every one at or below it had already been applied to these
-contents.
-The **minimum across a column family's tables** is what says a range tombstone has
-nothing left to hide and can be retired.
-A table built before any range tombstone existed records
-zero and holds that minimum down until it is rewritten, which is the conservative direction: the
-value has to be a sequence the build actually observed, never the floor, or a table built before a
-tombstone would claim to have applied it.
+open.
+A flush hands over what its memtable held and a merge hands on what its inputs carried, so an
+interval lives exactly as long as a table holding it.
+An offset and size of zero mean the table
+carries none, which is the common case.
+A table may carry intervals and no keys at all, which is how
+a family reached only by a range delete has somewhere to keep it.

 Then a variable tail: